 Arrangements have not changed for people with serious or life-threatening illnesses or injuries.
 Please continue to dial 999, as before.

 The Cornwall scheme is one of several being introduced around the country in response to the pandemic and the ongoing need to protect people from infection.
 Other parts of the NHS are likely to follow suit over coming weeks and months.
 Dr Iain Chorlton, NHS Kernow Governing Body chairman, said: “This is all about keeping people safe in a COVID world, when we need to maintain distance and can’t have lots of people just turning up at the ED in an uncontrolled way.
 Cornwall is one of the first parts of the country to try out the system, given that we’re expecting a lot of visitors over coming days as the tourism industry reopens.”

 Mark Woolcock, chief operating officer with Kernow Health CIC, which runs the NHS 111 service for the county, said: “We’ve got an experienced team of highly-qualified clinicians here in Truro who’ll be available night and day to make sure people get the right treatment when they contact us via NHS 111.

-“That might mean you’re sent on to ED, but the great majority won’t need that and are likely to be pointed to one of our other units, where they’ll be seen quicker - and probably closer to home as well.”
+“That might mean you’re sent on to ED, but the great majority won’t need that and are likely to be pointed to 1 of our other units, where they’ll be seen quicker, and probably closer to home as well.”

 Dr Toby Slade, emergency medicine consultant at Royal Cornwall Hospitals in Truro, said: “Nobody’s going to be locked out of ED at Truro, but those turning up without referral from NHS 111 may be asked to go elsewhere for treatment.

-“We can’t take chances by having too many people in ED at one time, so our advice is: Just contact NHS 111 by phone or online, to find out where you should go and when.
+“We can’t take chances by having too many people in ED, so our advice is: Just contact NHS 111 by phone or visit 111.nhs.uk, to find out where you should go and when.
 They know exactly what’s best for your condition and where to go for the right treatment.”